SpaceVim/SpaceVim/CONTRIBUTING.md

 # Contributing guide

-SpaceVim is a effort of all the volunteers, we encourage you to pitch in.
+SpaceVim is an volunteer effort; we encourage you to pitch in.
 The community makes SpaceVim what it is.
 We have a few guidelines, which we ask all contributors to follow.

-You can only consider reading the sections relevant to what you are going to do:
+You need only consider reading the sections relevant to what you are going to do:

 - [Asking for help](#asking-for-help) if you are about to open an issue to ask a question.
 - [Reporting issues](#reporting-issues) if you are about to open a new issue.
-- [Contributing code](#contributing-code) if you are about to send a Pull-Request.
+- [Contributing code](#contributing-code) if you are about to send a Pull Request (PR).

 ### Asking for help